Introduction

 What is clear is that this model is completing the sentence and adding other common internet metadata.

 The most compelling view of how RLHF works is to think of how style applies to interactions you have with language models.
-The style, or format, of information presented is crucial to how it is learned.
-This has always been the case for examples such as coursework, but is normally applied in the background and not considered directly.
+The style, closely related to tone or format, of information presented is crucial to how it is learned.
+Style is often used to describe the manner of the model.
+To see the difference, consider two example responses to the following question:

 George W. Bush was the president of the United States in 2006.
 He served two terms in office, from January 20, 2001, to January 20, 2009.